 Francis Pryor, Time Team archaeologist and author of THE MAKING OF THE BRITISH LANDSCAPE

-Over the past three decades Andrew Ziminski has worked as a stonemason on some of our greatest monuments.
+Over the past three decades I have been lucky enough to have worked as a stonemason on some of our greatest monuments.

-'The Stonemason' which will be published by John Murray in March 2020 tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers an unexpected and new version of our island story.
+'The Stonemason' which will be published by John Murray in March 2020 tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers a new version of our island story.